Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 #### Use sendBeacon only when exiting page

-The JavaScript SDK provides a convenient callback function that's called only when the user exits the page, and automatically switches the transport to 'beacon' for any logs sent in the callback.
+The JavaScript SDK provides a convenient callback function that's called only when the user exits the page.
+It automatically switches the transport to 'beacon' for any logs sent in the callback.
 This callback is called `onExitPage` and is passed into the SDK on initialization, like so:

 ```js
 var exitCallback = function {